meryemmhamdi1/meta_cross_nlu_qa/README.md

 If working with Facebook NLU dataset use tsv as --data-format, otherwise use json.
 The preprocessor will automatically know how to handle each dataset type.

 For TyDiQA, please follow instructions in [XTREME](https://github.com/google-research/xtreme) to obtain the train and test splits.
 We also provide [here](https://drive.google.com/drive/folders/1NcYIU62QhsImxOzzgL3zK3PRWN28pZZz?usp=sharing) our further splitting of the train into 90:train for high-resource and 10:dev for low-resource settings.
+You can find in the same link, our pseudo meta-tasks splits for meta-train and meta-adapt for X-METRA-ADA saved as pickle files.

 ## 4. Cross-lingual Few-shot Meta Pseudo-Tasks<a name="metatasks"></a>:
 For details on how the support and query sets are sampled to generate pseudo-labelled tasks, please refer to nlu/meta_reader.py which creates training and adaptation batches of tasks.
 For QA, please refer to qa/data_utils.py especially functions like find_similarities_query_spt